 For instance, if the computed dy equals def, then f is proven to be everywhere defined on the box x.
-This is an instance of the FTDIA for this flavor-see Annex B for a rigorous statement and proof.
+This is the Fundamental Theorem of Interval Arithmetic (FTIA).
+The rules for initializing and propagating decorations are key to its validity.
+They are justified, and a formal statement and proof of the FTIA given, in Annex B.